-Uruguayan ministers in the
+Uruguayan ministers at the

 Social Watch meeting.